ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 The DShot protocol can run at several difference speeds.
 ArduPilot supports four speeds:

-- DShot150 at 150kbaud
+- DShot150 at 150kbaud (recommended)
 - DShot300 at 300kbaud
 - DShot600 at 600kbaud
 - DShot1200 at 1200kbaud

-As ArduPilot currently runs quite slow loop rates (maximum of 1kHz currently), we recommend using the lowest baud rate DShot150 protocol, as it is the most reliable protocol (lower baudrates are less susceptible to noise on cables).
+We recommend using the lowest baud rate DShot150 protocol, as it is the most reliable protocol (lower baudrates are less susceptible to noise on cables).
+Higher values will be possible once ArduPilot's main loop rate is capable of speeds above 1kHz.

+The protocol ArduPilot uses is controlled by setting the :ref:`MOT_PWM_TYPE <MOT_PWM_TYPE>` (or :ref:`Q_M_PWM_TYPE <Q_M_PWM_TYPE>` on quadplanes) to a value from 4 to 7.
+The value of 4 corresponds to DShot150.

 DShot sends 16 bits per frame, with bits allocated as follows: